P016C

 Can a cold-weather start trigger P016C falsely?

-Thick cold oil can slow phaser response enough to trip the code on startup.
-If it clears once the engine warms and does not return, check oil viscosity specification for the climate.
+Thick cold oil can slow phaser response enough to trip the cam-correlation form of the code on startup; if it clears once warm and does not return, check the oil viscosity specification for the climate.

 Disabling P016C in software